gitguuddd/MindeChain/README.md

    1. Generuoti vartotojus
    2. Generuoti transakcijas
    3. Generuoti MindeChain blokus
-   4. Isvesti bloku informacija blocklog.txt faile
+   4. Isvesti bloku informacija BlockLog.txt faile
+   5. Isvesti mineriu informacija MinerLog.txt faile
-   5. Baigti darba
+   6. Baigti darba

    ```
 - Choose the first option to generate a desired number of users, you'll be asked to provide count of generated users, name base, min and max values of MindeCoin a user can have
 - Choose the second option to generate transactions, min and max values of Mindecoins  will be equal to ```0.69420*minMindecoins and 0.69420*maxMindecoins```
 - Choose the third option to generate blocks
 - Choose the fourth option to output info of all the blocks to ```BlockLog.txt``` file
+- Choose the fifth option to output info of all the miners to ```MinerLog.txt``` file
-- Choose the fifth option to exit the program
+- Choose the sixth option to exit the program

 ---
 ## Block header structure
 - Block header structure follows this pattern : ```MindeChain version|previous block hash|merkle root hash of all transactions in the block|timestamp when block was mined|difficulty target|nonce value```

----
-## One major flaw of MindeChain
-- Due to the fact that my MindeChain DS uses MindeHash hash function for hashing purposes instead of SHA256, every hash is generated in a way that it's impossible for any character to have a neighbor with an equal value - **Which is why blocks can be generated effectively only by setting difficulty to 1 (generated hash has to start with a 1)**

 ---
 ## A couple of interesting things about MindeChain genesis block